open-sauced/app/README.md

 ## 🔬 Atomic Design

-This project uses Atomic Design for it's Components.
+This project uses Atomic Design for its Components.
 Here are several resources for Atomic Design if you are unfamiliar:

 - [Atomic Design by Brad Frost](https://bradfrost.com/blog/post/atomic-web-design/)
 - [Atomic Design - How To Make Web and UI Design Easier](https://www.youtube.com/watch?v=W3A33dmp17E)